Your day-by-day itinerary

 Agricultural tour & cooking with a community guide

 The following morning, you’ll tuck into a tasty breakfast before joining one of the local women to learn about the produce they grow in this area.
 She will tell you about the plants and their many uses whilst you collect ingredients for your cooking lesson afterwards at her home.
-You’ll help her create a traditional meal, using the local produce before enjoying your last meal with your hosts.
+You’ll help her create a traditional Costa Rican snack.
+You’ll then return to your host family for a spot of lunch.